 - 3rd party data from Facebook, Google and Hunch – such as the locations, time of the day and weather in different locations.

-Sport Vision’s data was used to segment products by weather conditions and popularity.
+The first-party data was used to segment products by weather conditions and popularity.
 Later, we merged this product data with the local weather data for every day and every hour.

-This campaign ran live for two weeks, and there were 20.160 updates within the campaign (the weather in the ads was updated every hour of every day).
+This campaign ran for two weeks, and there were 20.160 updates within the campaign (the weather in the ads was updated every hour of every day).

 Just imagine doing this manually.
-It would be impossible, right?
+Impossible, right?

-- 15 individual locations targeted
+- 15 individual locations successfully targeted

 - 6 weather types with day/night conditions